Contributor quickstart guide#

 git remote add upstream https://github.com/scipy/scipy.git

 Next, set up your development environment.
-With system-level dependencies installed, execute the following commands at the terminal from the base directory of your SciPy clone:
+With system-level dependencies installed, execute the instructions in Building from source.

 Other workflows#

-This is only one possible way to set up your development environment out of many.
+There are many possible ways to set up your development environment.
 For more detailed instructions, see the SciPy contributor guide.

 Note